Focus on Sustainability

 Metro Transit accounts for a significant portion of all the carbon City vehicles emit.

-To clean our air and protect our planet, Metro is currently testing the use of three all-electric buses and plans to start converting a large portion of its fleet to electric vehicles in the coming years.
+Metro is currently testing the use of three all-electric buses and plans to start converting a large portion of its fleet to electric vehicles in the coming years.
+A majority of Metro’s articulated bus rapid transit (BRT) vehicles will be all electric.

 Metro's New Electric Buses